 Mondays are my day for tackling my mailbox.
-This week, I’m sharing a message I got from a sweet and talented reader named Lynn a few weeks back:
+This week, I’m sharing a message I got from a sweet and talented reader who wanted to know how I accomplish so much.
+Here’s my answer to that oft asked question.

 I think you are REMARKABLE and love your blog!